JPJ Group PLC - Director/PDMR Shareholding

 10,000

-The notifications set out below are provided in accordance with the requirements of the EU Market Abuse Regulation.
+The notification set out below is provided in accordance with the requirements of the EU Market Abuse Regulation.

 Notification of a Transaction pursuant to Article 19(1) of Regulation (EU) No. 596/2014